wotbrew/relic/README.md

 # relic

-`STATUS: PRIMORDIAL TAR, this readme, and library are still a work in progress..`
+`STATUS: PRIMORDIAL TAR, this readme, and library are still a work in progress`

 A Clojure(Script) functional __relational__ programming library.

 ```
 "Show me your flowchart and conceal your tables, and I shall continue to be mystified.